The hits keep coming for the Sixers as VJ Edgecombe goes down with back injury

 The hits keep coming for the 76ers.

-In the final seconds of the second quarter of Tuesday’s blowout loss to the Spurs, VJ Edgecombe took a hard after San Antonio’s Carter Bryant tried to block his shot before the final buzzer.
-Edgecombe fell to the court and was down in pain for several seconds, before bouncing back to make all three of his free throw attempts.
+In the final seconds of the second quarter of Tuesday’s blowout loss to the Spurs, VJ Edgecombe took a hard foul after San Antonio’s Carter Bryant tried to block his shot before the final buzzer.
+Edgecombe fell to the court and was down in pain for several seconds, before bouncing back to make two of his three free-throw attempts.

 But Edgecombe did not return and was ruled out after halftime because of lower back soreness.
-He ended the game with six points and four rebounds in 20 minutes.
+He finished with six points and four rebounds in 19 minutes, 38 seconds.

 Tyrese Maxey, after being pulled from the game midway through the third quarter, spent the rest of the period with Edgecombe in the locker room.
 He said he’d call him Tuesday night for another update.